-The brushes are hi-rez brushes, with the size of the brushes ranging from 200 x 200 up to 1000 x 1000 in most cases.
-The brushes are all stored at 300 DPI (though the internal format of the ABR brushes is unknown).
+All are hi-rez with the size of the presets ranging from 200 x 200 up to 1000 x 1000 in most cases.
+All stored at 300 DPI (though the internal format of the ABR is unknown).
 The collection set was created a while back so the file sizes are not up in the 2000+ range.
-You can always use the brush strokes to create multiple brush strokes which can then be defined as a new much larger Photoshop brush. you can do this by just opening a new document and then applying multiple dabs and then using the edit menu define brush command (though you will have to also remember to use the save command on the brushes palette to save the ABR file with the new brush)
+You can always use the brush strokes to create multiple strokes which can then be defined as a new much larger stroke design. you can do this by just opening a new document and then applying multiple dabs and then using the edit menu define command (though you will have to also remember to use the save command on the preset palette to save the ABR file with the new stroke)

-The brushes in the brushes collection are not cast in stone. you can always use the strokes to create a new brush stroke via the edit menu define brush.
-Combine the brush strokes by either using the same brush stroke or perhaps multiple different brush strokes as well as applying different brush strokes in different colors - grayscale - and different sizes and rotations.
-The brushes can also have effects applied to them such as blurs or smudges or you can develop brush strokes using the different brush tools such as the smudge and blur tool to create localized modifications to the brush pixels.
-You can also combine the brush strokes on a single layer and then use that layer as a floater or resource which can be added to the image in different locations - convert the combined brush stroke design into a smart layer so the source brush strokes can be modified at any point in the creative process within Photoshop
+The Photoshop brushes are not cast in stone. you can always use the strokes to create a new stroke via the edit menu define command.
+Combine the preset strokes by either using the same stroke or perhaps multiple different strokes as well as applying different strokes in different colors - grayscale - and different sizes and rotations.
+The presets can also have effects applied to them such as blurs or smudges or you can develop strokes using the different tools such as the smudge and blur tool to create localized modifications to the brush pixels.
+You can also combine the strokes on a single layer and then use that layer as a floater or resource which can be added to the image in different locations - convert the combined stroke design into a smart layer so the source brush strokes can be modified at any point in the creative process within Photoshop

-All the brushes can be further tweaked and extended via the brush palette that comes with Photoshop 7 upwards.
-The brush palette allows the brushes to be scattered, opacity applied, texture applied, color changed and much more.
+All the presets can be further tweaked and extended via the brush palette that comes with Photoshop 7 upwards.
+The preset palette allows the dabs to be scattered, opacity applied, texture applied, color changed and much more.
 The brushes menu is accessed via the window menu

-1) Select brush tool (any of the main brush tools such as clone)
+1) Select tool (any of the main brush tools such as clone or paint or dodge)